smithee-solutions/openbadger/discussions/PKOC/spec-src/pkoc-osdp-acu.md

        pulled the multipart header options (not used here) added version tags and logic
 1.62 - incorporate changes from 20240314 meeting
+1.63 - put offsets in all messages (reverses offset removal in 1.62)
 ```